keys4words/docker-sandbox/readme.md

 - running pdb

 # djangoStack
-1. build base_image/Dockerfile.django
+1. pureDjango
-2. Dockerfile.demo1 - poll app above base image with migrations
-3. Dockerfile.demo2 - poll app above base image with migrations & creating superuser
+- use runner script with "superuser" arg to deploy poll app with migrations & creating superuser at localhost:8000
+- without superuser without any args
+2. gunicornDjango

 # dockerize Flask
 1. simpleFlask